-The question is: With all roads pointing towards the adopting online contract signing, why wait another minute?
+The question is: With all roads pointing to adopting signing contracts online, why wait another minute?

-Let’s find out what makes online contract signing tools, such as SignEasy, so special for your company’s productivity :
+Let's find out what tools which help you with signing a contract online, such as Signeasy, so special for your company’s productivity :

 Upload an existing document and assign signees to it, within your electronic signature tool.
 From there, your employment contract is ready to be served!
 Then simply hit send and wait, in the comfort of your own home, for the signed document to return to you, within a few hours or even minutes.